Chauvin convicted of murdering George Floyd in landmark U.S. racial justice case | Law-Order

 While celebrating the verdict, protesters called for justice in the case of Daunte Wright, a Black man who was fatally shot by a police officer after a routine traffic stop on April 11, just a few miles from where Chauvin stood trial.
 Kimberly Potter, who has turned in her badge, has been charged with manslaughter in that case.
 George Floyd's brother Philonise, speaking at a news conference with several family members, said: "We can breathe again" after the verdict, but he added the fight for justice was not over.

 "We have to protest because it seems like this is a never-ending cycle," he said.
 As the country focused on the guilty verdict in Minneapolis, police in Columbus, Ohio, fatally shot a Black teenage girl they confronted as she lunged at two people with a knife, as seen in police video footage of the encounter, authorities said.
-The incident, sparking street protests in Ohio's largest city.
+The incident sparked street protests in Ohio's largest city.

 'The FIRST STEP TOWARDS JUSTICE' Chauvin could face up to 40 years in prison.
 While the U.S. criminal justice system and juries have long given leeway and some legal protection to police officers who use violence to subdue civilians, the Minneapolis jurors found that Chauvin had crossed the line and used excessive force.